 Parenting doesn’t stop when your kids grow up, but the dynamics sure do change.

 If you’re finding that your adult children aren’t particularly receptive to your pearls of wisdom, you’re not alone.
+They can be ridiculously stubborn when it comes to doing things their own way, even if it’s clearly the wrong way.
 Here are some honest reasons why they might be brushing off your advice.
-Remember, it’s not about you being a bad parent — it’s about them finding their own way.
+Remember, it’s not about you being a bad parent, but about them finding their own way.

 1. They want to figure things out on their own.

 Your adult kids are trying to establish their independence.
 They want to prove to themselves (and maybe to you) that they can handle life’s challenges without running to Mum or Dad for every little thing.
-Let them stumble a bit — it’s how they’ll learn and grow.
+Let them stumble a bit, as hard as that might be to watch.
+It’s how they’ll learn and grow.

 2. Your advice might feel outdated.

 The world is changing at a breakneck pace.
-What worked for you 20 or 30 years ago might not be applicable today.
+What worked for you 20 or 30 years ago likely isn’t going to be applicable today.
 Your kids are navigating a different landscape in terms of career, relationships, and societal norms.
-They might feel your advice doesn’t quite fit their reality.
+They might feel your advice doesn’t quite fit their reality, and they’re probably right.

 3. They’re tired of feeling judged.

-Even when you don’t mean to, your advice might come across as judgment.
+Even when you don’t mean to, your advice might come across as judgement.
 Your kids might feel like you’re implying they’re not doing things right.
-Try to offer support without criticism — they’ll be more likely to open up if they don’t feel like they’re being graded on their life choices.
+Try to offer support without criticism.
+They’ll be more likely to open up if they don’t feel like they’re being graded on their life choices.

 4. They want your emotional support, not solutions.